 If your squad is really struggling with CC then you could swap out for .

 Keep an eye on Sabetha's health and try not to waste Cooldowns if she is about to phase.
 This becomes more important when Kernan, Knuckles and Karde spawn as they will spawn Invulnerable and therefore destroy any projectiles you use.
+Prioritize over when Sabetha is close to phasing.

 You can easily cleave adds to help provide stacks.
 This is actually important when Karde spawns as you will need to help cleave down his turrets.
+Current meta DPS classes provide little ranged cleave, and turrets will put huge pressure on the group, so it is imperative to cleave these with and whenever possible.

 You lose barely anything by baiting the mechanic, as you can normally attack from range at some point in your rotation.
 To bait the mechanic you must be the closest person to Sabetha.

 If you get a when you are on your Sword set you can use as you walk out of the stack and to get back in.
+If you are on your Longbow set, delay using until you are close enough that all three projectiles hit again.

 Always remember that it is your job to CC the saboteurs with so try to save it.
 To make your life easier, remember that you can throw beehives in front of the cage to CC the saboteurs for you when Narella spawns.
 This will let you keep up some DPS on her instead of trying to CC them.